lorenzofox3/lorenzofox/posts/html-streaming-part-2/index.md

 <div class="intro">
 <p class="wide">
 In <a href="/posts/html-streaming-part-1" rel="prev">the previous article</a> we built a template engine that supports streaming.
-Unfortunately, it did not perform very well when rendering a test page (a blog home page) compared to other popular libraries.
+Unfortunately, it did not perform very well when rendering a <a href="/posts/html-streaming-part-1/#performance-evaluation">test page</a> (a blog home page) compared to other popular libraries.
 In this article, we will look at several techniques that will lead us to a more efficient implementation.
 </p>
 </div>